 Many comparisons confirm this point.
 Reports often state that 29ers do have lower rolling resistance than their 26-inch equivalent.

-Some controlled trial tests also show a small speed difference.
+Controlled trial tests by the Swiss national MTB team show a small speed difference.
 Riders on 29-inch bikes finished about 7.5 seconds faster, which equals nearly a 2.4 percent improvement.

 Handling and Agility